 What are the benefits?

-- Lots of contact with a variety of domestic animals including dogs, cats, puppies, kittens and also livestock (large and small), pocket pets and domestic birds
+- Lots of contact with a variety of domestic animals including dogs, cats, puppies and kittens

 - Great opportunity to learn about the care and health requirements of domestic animals

 - Time to play and interact with the animals in your care

 - Opportunity to gain new skills and learn about the animal care industry

 - Becoming part of a friendly new community

 What are the tasks?